atdt/snoflake/README.md

 as I know).

 **Snoflake** is a port of the macro implementation of SNOBOL4.
-It is currently only about 50-60% complete and is not yet usable, but the work is moving at a rapid pace.
-A working implementation is expected by late summer.
+It is currently only about 75% complete and is not yet usable.

 Compatibility
 -------------